jtpcode/ot-harjoitustyo/Documentation/manual.md

 ## Card view

 Here you can see the cards stored in the database.
-You can add new cards by giving the card name and choosing a corresponding card set, then click submit.
+You can add new cards by giving the card name and choosing a corresponding card set, then click add.

 ![](./pics/card_view.png)